 Join CaSE – student discount

-Support CaSE by becoming a member; it’s £10 a year for students
+Support CaSE by becoming a member.

 If you’re involved in a science or engineering society, you could try and introduce a policy officer role focusing on issues that affect students.
 Most learned societies have a science policy department; you can visit the following websites for more information: